DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README_FINE_GRAIN_PERMISSION.md

 Keycloak server doesn't provide a SCIM server by default.
 But, it's possible to manage it using the following opensource contribution [https://github.com/Captain-P-Goldfish/scim-for-keycloak](https://github.com/Captain-P-Goldfish/scim-for-keycloak).
 As the project [https://scim-for-keycloak.de/](https://scim-for-keycloak.de) will become Enterprise ready soon, we realized this tutorial using the last available open source version : kc-20-b1 for Keycloak 20.0.5.

+# Deploy on OpenShift a custom Keycloak service with a SCIM Server

 ## Build the Keycloak docker image embbeding the open source SCIM plug-in